ovspianist/quartz/content/_index.md

-If you're curious what I am doing these days, check out [[Personal Updates]]
+If you're curious what I am doing these days, check out [[Personal Updates]].